RalphTro/getGCPLengthDemo/README.md

 You can run the examples via your terminal with:
 ```
 pip3 install -r requirements.txt
-python3 validExamples.py
+python3 examples.py
 ```
-See `validExamples.py` (or `invalidExamples.py`, respectively) for how to use the script.
+See `examples.py` for how to use the script.

 ## License